 In 2014, there were 60 deaths from testicular cancer despite the survival rate of this particular cancer remaining quite high at 98%.

 Suicide is the biggest killer of all.
-If you are a man between 20 and 49, you’re more likely to die from that, than cancer; road accidents, or heart disease.
+If you are a man between the age of 20 and 49, you’re more likely to die from that, than cancer, road accidents, or heart disease.
 It’s the biggest threat we face, the number one killer.
 In 2015, there were 6,188 deaths registered in the UK as suicides, 75% of these were males and one-quarter were females.

 Communication will save lives:

 The self-exam for testicular cancer is really easy and you should do it at least once a month, in the shower, whenever you’re thinking about it.
 If your partner doesn’t check, you can check for them.
 All you need to do is check one testicle at a time by holding it between you thumb and finger and feeling around for hard lumps, smooth bumps, and changes in size, shape or consistency, so get to know your testicles and go to see a urologist if they ever feel different.